 Newton claimed that the UN, opposition and again, by default, disabled citizens, were making “irresponsible” allegations.
 And the courts.
-Again, this is a technique of neutralisation called “condemning the condemners”, used to ‘switch off ‘someone’s conscience when they plan or have done something to cause harm to others.
-The technique may also be used to moral boundaries of groups and the wider public. (*See below for a full outline of the techniques).
+Again, this is a technique of neutralisation called “condemning the condemners”, used to ‘switch off ‘someone’s conscience when they plan, or have done, something to cause harm to others.
+The technique may also be used to push at the normative and moral boundaries of groups and the wider public. (*See below for a full outline of the techniques).

 Newton also said that the government was “very disappointed” that the UNCRPD did not “take on board […] the evidence that the government gave them.
 They did not acknowledge the full range of support.”
 That’s because it isn’t there.

 The UNCRPD report presented extensive, meticulous evidence with their thorough report, gathered from disabled people that have been affected by the welfare cuts, campaign groups, charities and research academics.
 It also condemned the UK government’s attempts to misrepresent the impact of policies through “unanswered questions”, “misused statistics”, and a “smoke screen of statements.”